The Best Chocolate Cafes In Sydney

-Started by two sisters making chocolates at home, the handmade chocolates with no preservatives or artificial flavours at Adora became so sought after, they had to open a commercial business just to keep up with demand, and now have four stores across Sydney.
-The high tea on offer at the Parramatta and Rose Bay stores will set you back just $20 for a selection of hand-made savoury pastries and sweet treats, a very special way to spend the afternoon with the kids.
+Started by two sisters creating at home, the handmade chocolates with no preservatives or artificial flavours at Adora became so sought after, they had to open a commercial business just to keep up with demand, and now have four stores across Sydney.
+The high tea on offer at the Parramatta and Newtown locations will set you back just $25 for a selection of handmade savoury pastries and sweet treats – a very special way to spend the afternoon with the kids.
 Bookings are essential so you’ll need to plan ahead.
-They also run chocolate classes in Marrickville for adults for $75 or kids’ classes for $40.
+They also run chocolate classes in Marrickville for adults for $80 or kids’ classes for $40.

 Coco Chocolate, Kirribilli

-This pretty little shop sells organic fair-trade chocolate, and all the dark chocolate bars are vegan, so now you can eat some of Sydney most delightful chocolate with a clear conscience.
-Amongst their divine selection of handmade chocolates, Coco Chocolate serve 35 chocolate bars with flavours like dark chocolate with caramel, pine nut and sea salt or lime and coconut.
-Pair it with one of the luxurious hot chocolates, the black pepper dark chocolate is highly recommended for the grown-ups.
+This pretty little shop sells organic fair-trade chocolate, and all the dark chocolate bars are vegan – so now you can eat some of Sydney's most delightful chocolate with a clear conscience.
+Amongst their divine selection of handmade chocolates, Coco Chocolate serves 35 chocolate bars with flavours including dark chocolate with caramel, pine nut and sea salt and lime and coconut.
+Pair it with one of the luxurious hot chocolates – the black pepper dark chocolate is highly recommended for the grown-ups.
 They also have a chocolate school and studio in Mosman open by appointment only, offering high tea and cooking classes, as well as school holiday programs for kids.
-They also have high tea children’s parties for $28 per child, with mini-milkshakes, Alice in Wonderland cupcakes and more, or if you are ready to really splash out, for $80 per child they have chocolate making kids’ parties where kids can make their own chocolate treats to take home.
+They also have high tea children’s parties for $80 per child, with mini-milkshakes, Alice in Wonderland cupcakes and more.
+Or if you're ready to really splash out, they have chocolate-making kids’ parties where little ones can make their own chocolate treats to take home.

 Koko Black, Sydney CBD